zarstensen/obsidian-latex-math/README.md

 Start out by placing the cursor inside any math block.
 Then execute the `Evaluate LaTeX expression` command (or any other command from the [command list](#command-list)). **LaTeX Math** will now parse the latex math block, evaluate the expression, and insert the result at the end of the math block.

-Take a look at the [command list](#command-list) a brief overview of what this plugin can do, or go look at the [features](#features) list, for a more in depth walkthrough of this plugin's advanced features.
+Take a look at the [command list](#command-list) for a brief overview of what this plugin can do, or see the [features](#features) list for a more in-depth walkthrough of the plugin's advanced features.

-Also look at the [documentation](https://github.com/zarstensen/obsidian-latex-math/tree/main/docs), which goes more in depth about the features than this README.
+Also see the [documentation](https://github.com/zarstensen/obsidian-latex-math/tree/main/docs), which goes more in depth about the features than this README.

 <!-- omit in toc -->
 ## Table of Contents